 Take the feather, with the hackle separated in the backwards “L” and hold the stem up to the hook eye.
 By doing this you can immediately see how long the hackle will be when you wrap it, just by putting the stem up to the eye.
 Keep in mind that your fibers will begin to get smaller towards the tip so measure it in the middle of the feather.

-I prefer to have my flies with a little bit oversized hackle, but use your own judgement.
+I prefer to have my flies with a little bit of an oversized hackle, but use your own judgement.

 It’s Christmas in July!
 (Or whatever month it is when you read this)